KSanthanesh/designer-silks/README.md

 To become a globally prominent online retailer and be ranked amongst the top online retailer in the world in terms of quality, service standards and ultimately customer satisfaction.

 ### <span style="color:green;">Purpose of Website</span>
+The Retail market is moving towards online retailing.
+This website is created to sell Indian Traditional sarees to global market via online.

+### <span style="color:green;">Business Model(B2C)</span>
+- This business is designed for Business to Consumer model(B2C).
+B2C model is very suitable for such retail online Market.
+This model keeps the overhead cost low and very flexible to changes with market trend.
+B2C business model allows to capture global market and enhances growth to Business.

 ## <span style="color:green;">Skeleton</span>
 There are approximately 34 products and 3 categories in the designer silks website.
 ## <span style="color:green;">Scope</span>
+This website covers different types of Sarees, Product details, Shipping and return policyand  Reviews about the product.<br>
+There is Wishlist option for the user to use.<br>
+Secure Payment option is used for the User purchase the product.<br>
+And Facebook page is used for Social Media Purposes.<br>
+There are Newsletter subscription and Contact form options available in the website.
 ### <span style="color:green;">Features</span>
 - A page with an overview of all the products which can be sort by name, rating, price and category
 - A contact form where customers can ask questions.